 \section{Conclusion}

-We propose FEI and its variant PnP-FEI for accelerating unsupervised training of deep neural networks for imaging inverse problems without the need of ground-truth data.
-We observe that our framework is capable of significantly accelerating the state-of-the-art unsupervised training scheme Equivariant Imaging proposed by \citep{chen2021equivariant}, along with improved generalization performance.
+We propose FEI and its variant PnP-FEI for accelerating unsupervised training of deep neural networks to imaging inverse problems without the need of ground-truth data.
+We observe that our framework is capable of significantly accelerating the state-of-the-art unsupervised training scheme Equivariant Imaging proposed by \cite{chen2021equivariant}, along with improved generalization performance and boosted adaptation performance.
 We believe that this work is crucial for the area of deep learning for computational imaging, via making the unsupervised training truly practical.
-Our algorithmic framework (Augmented Lagrangian plus PnP) can be easily extended to more recent variants of EI such as Robust Equivariant Imaging (REI) \citep{chen2022robust}, Multi-Operator Imaging (MOI) \citep{tachella2022unsupervised}, and our Sketched Equivariant Imaging (SkEI) \citep{xu2024sketched}, etc.
+Our algorithmic framework (inexact splitting plus PnP) can be easily extended to more recent variants of EI such as Robust Equivariant Imaging (REI) \cite{chen2022robust}, Multi-Operator Imaging (MOI) \cite{tachella2022unsupervised}, and our Sketched Equivariant Imaging (SkEI) \cite{xu2024sketched}, etc.